fcaprile/PyFocus/PyFocus/docs/source/installation.rst

    conda install scipy
    conda install qdarkstyle
    pip install PyCustomFocus
-   pip install config
+   pip install config==0.5.1
-   pip install tqdm
+   pip install tqdm==4.62.3
-   pip install matplotlib
+   pip install matplotlib==3.3.4
-   pip install PyQt5
+   pip install PyQt5==5.15.4
-   pip install qtpy
+   pip install qtpy==1.11.2
-   pip install pyqtgraph
+   pip install pyqtgraph==0.11.1
-   pip install configparser
+   pip install configparser==5.0.2

+Package versions are specified for consistency.
+If a package does not have the specified version available (represented by the ==version part of pip install), you can try removing this restrain (by deleting the ==version part of the command).

 After this, we can use a python script.